microsoft/language-server-protocol/protocol.md

 #### DidChangeTextDocument Notification

->**Changed**: The document change notification is sent from the client to the server to signal changes to a text document.
+>**Changed:** The document change notification is sent from the client to the server to signal changes to a text document.
 In 2.0 the shape of the params has changed to include proper version numbers and language ids.

 _Notification_:
 * method: 'textDocument/didChange'